coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 - Practical considerations when performing PCA on a data set.
 - Programming Exercise: Implementing PCA.

 This unit was the most detailed so far.
-I didn't have time to write up my notes and I ended up finishing the programming exercise on Satarday morning.
+I didn't have time to write up my notes and I ended up finishing the programming exercise on Saturday morning.
 I'll write up my notes on monday morning and that'll conclude the [Mathematics for Machine Learning](https://www.coursera.org/specializations/mathematics-machine-learning) series.

 ### Thursday, 9/08/2018